-About NHA > News & Info > NHA Standards For Acreditation
+About Us > News & Info > NHA Standards For Acreditation

 Executive Director Becky Rabbitt's certification primer - "NCCA standards for accreditation" (7-Oct-2010)

 NHA’s goal is for all our programs to meet the NCCA’s (National Commission for Certifying Agencies) standards for accreditation.
 Because of that, we have made several changes recently – for example, the confidentiality of individuals’ exam scores – that reflect the NCCA’s requirements of us.
 To help you understand why we made those changes and how we evaluate our programs and processes, please check out the following “certification primer” that details the disciplined process that the NCCA requires.

 The first five NCCA standards focus on Purpose, Governance and Resources

 The purpose of the certification program is to conduct certification activities in a manner that upholds standards for competent practice in a profession, occupation, role or skill.
 Typically, it is the profession that demands or identifies the need for a certification program.
 A program demonstrates meeting this standard through the granting of a credential and the adoption of a mission statement, policies/procedures and candidate information about the program.
 The NHA governing committees have been charged with reviewing the mission statement for each credentialing program to assure we meet this standard.